kicaj29/aws/Batch/readme.md

 * Batch will dynamically launch EC2 instances of Spot instances
 * AWS Batch provisions the right amount of compute/memory
 * You submit or schedule batch jobs and AWS Batch does the rest
-* Batch jobs are defined as docker images and run on ECS
+* **Batch jobs are defined as docker images and run on ECS**
 * Helpful for cost optimizations and focusing less on the infrastructure
+* AWS Batch is cheaper than running jobs on AWS Fargate

 ![01-batch.png](./images/01-batch.png)